Last updated MAY 31, 2015 | Download

 States Grant Licenses to DACA Recipients

 Because the rules governing eligibility for driver’s licenses vary by state, a grant of DACA does not provide access to a state driver’s license automatically.
-But otherwise-eligible DACA recipients who obtain an employment authorization document and a Social Security number have been able to obtain a license in almost every state.
+But otherwise-eligible DACA recipients who obtain an employment authorization document and a Social Security number are now able to obtain a license in every state.

 The rules in most states either list deferred action specifically as meeting a lawful presence requirement or provide that an employment authorization document is acceptable to establish eligibility for a license.
 Like other driver’s license applicants, DACA recipients also must provide proof of identity and age, and also meet the state residence requirements, in order to obtain a license.
 (For an earlier review of the state laws affecting access to driver’s licenses for DACA recipients, see www.nilc.org/dacadriverslicenses.html.)

 Arizona and Nebraska

 Although a few states initially announced that they would ignore or alter their own rules in order to deny licenses to these youth, only two states, Arizona and Nebraska, ultimately implemented policies that excluded DACA grantees from driver’s license eligibility.
 As a result of litigation or legislative action, however, both of these states now issue driver’s licenses to otherwise-eligible DACA grantees.